Aimoukhu/Aimoukhu.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 2: SP-4005Y Dynamic Speaker Unit

 **Rationale:** This Speaker has a high efficiency while keeping a relatively low price.
-Hence, it can provide louder and clearer sounds even off a low powered setup lik the saystem we intend to build.
+Hence, it can provide louder and clearer sounds even off a low powered setup like the system we intend to build.